opspawn/agentkit/memory-bank/activeContext.md

 -   Refactoring the tool registry to support external tools was necessary for realistic integration testing.
 -   Integration tests successfully validated the interaction between the API, SDK, and external (mock) services.
--   A robust CI pipeline is the next critical step to ensure ongoing quality.
+-   A robust CI pipeline (Task 4.3) is now in place, automating checks and improving confidence in code changes.
+-   Handling Docker Compose within GitHub Actions required careful sequencing of build, up, test, and down steps.